balins/balins.github.io/about.md

 The idea to start my own blog and document the things I learn had been crossing my mind for many months.
-However, I had never felt ready to put it into effect, because I've never considered myself an expert at any field I wanted to write about.
+However, I had never felt ready to put it into effect, because I've never considered myself an expert at any field.

-One day, I realized that due to the good old rule saying "the more you know, the more you realize how much you don't know" I will probably never reach this point.
+One day I realized that, according to the good old rule saying *"the more you know, the more you realize how much you don't know"*, I will probably never reach this point.

-Finally, on 27th February 2021, I've decided to start this blog and regularly share the things I learn with the world.
+Finally, on 27th February 2021, I've decided to start this blog and regularly share the things I learn with others.

 At its foundation this blog is serving me as a kind of travel diary, that I plan to keep during my journey into the unknown of computer science.

-_Okay, one more reason why I finally made up my mind and launched this blog was that I was supposed to finally start working on my bachelor's thesis :grin:_
+*Okay, one more reason why I finally made up my mind and launched this blog was that I was supposed to finally start working on my bachelor's thesis :grin:*

 # the purpose